 The process of determining the outcome of a boundary dispute can be long, drawn out and expensive.
 As boundaries are notoriously difficult to determine, the costs can easily run into the tens of thousands, even for a small strip of land barely centimetres in width.

 As each case needs to be taken on its own individual merits, timescales can often be protracted.
 For this reason, it is best to resolve the dispute as quickly and amicably as possible.
-If you can foresee a long and drawn-out dispute, it may be best to come to the quickest acceptable resolution.
+If you can foresee a long and drawn-out dispute, it may be best to come to the quickest acceptable solution that both sides can live with.